coxandrew/habitat/README.md

     $ git status

-To double check what you've changed before adding:
+To double check what you've changed before adding files, do a `git diff` (hit `q` to exit the diff):

     $ git diff